Loafjet/Loafjet/README.md

 ```ruby
 pod 'Loafjet'
 ```
-## Playground 💻

-* I've provided a demo project to showcase the uses of Loafjet!
-Simply clone this repo, and open `Loafjet.xcworkspace`.
-* Run `pod install`.
-* Here you can see and experiment custom Loaf styles in `Examples.swift`.

 # How To Use 📁 ?
 From any view controller, a Loaf can be presented by following this two steps: